blankoworld/makefly/doc/DEV.README.md

 If you add some VAR, you have to edit Makefile and complete it.

+#### Available VAR in DB files

+What you can find:

+  * TITLE: Title of post (displayed in all page that are linked to a post)
+  * DESCRIPTION: Description of post (currently used in RSS feeds)
+  * DATE: Not used yet (useless?)
+  * TAGS: List of tags in which this post is included
+  * TYPE: name used to differenciate a post type from another.
+Useful for CSS.
+  * AUTHOR: Author of the post.

 ### Source files

 Source files permit to generate each post.